SpectrumInstrumentation/spcm/README.md

 For more information about the SCAPP option, please see the detailed information page: https://spectrum-instrumentation.com/products/drivers_examples/scapp_cuda_interface.php.

-Please see the folder `7_cuda_scapp` in the `examples` folder for several dedicated exampes.
+Please see the folder `cuda_scapp` in the `examples` folder for several dedicated exampes.

 ### Pulse generator

-Please see the folder `4_pulse-generator` in the `examples` folder for several dedicated examples.
+Please see the folder `pulse-generator` in the `examples` folder for several dedicated examples.
 In the following, there is a simple example for setting up a single pulse generator on x0.

 Create a pulse generators object and get the clock rate used by the pulse generator.
 Use that to calculate the period of a 1 MHz signal and the half of that period we'll have a high signal (hence 50% duty cycle).
 The pulse generator will start if the trigger condition is met without delay and loops infinitely many times.
 The triggering condition is set to the card software trigger.
 See more details in the pulse generator chapter in the specific hardware manual.